PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-12 05:30:59
+Last updated: 2024-04-12 05:31:33
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke